GDATASoftwareAG/vaas/golang/vaas/README.md

 }
 fmt.Println(result.Verdict)
 ```

+For more details, please refer to the package [documentation](https://pkg.go.dev/github.com/GDATASoftwareAG/vaas/golang/vaas/).

 ## <a name="interested"></a>I'm interested in VaaS

 You need credentials to use the service in your application.
 If you are interested in using VaaS, please [contact us](mailto:oem@gdata.de).